AdaCore/gnatstudio/docs/users_guide/extending.rst

   - :command:`primary-` is the command key on OSX, or the control key on other keyboards.

   You can also define multi-key bindings similar to Emacs' by separating them by a space.
 For example, :command:`control-x control-k` means the user should press :kbd:`Ctrl-x`, followed by a :kbd:`Ctrl-k` to activate the corresponding action.
 This only works if the first key is not already bound to an action.
 If it is, you must first unbind it by passing an empty action to :file:`<key>`.

+  This XML node has one optional attribute :command:`exclusive`.
+When this is set to `true`, the shortcut will no longer be used for any action that might be already using it.
+If you set it to `false`, multiple actions will be bound to the same shortcut.
+The first one for which the filter applies (i.e. the current context is right for the action) will be executed.

 Use an empty string as the key binding if you wish to deactivate a preexisting binding.
 The second example below deactivates the standard